 No amount of conceptual (some might say grandiose) underpinning – Object Oriented Ontology, say, or Walter Benjamin’s Arcades Project, the writings of the Frankfurt School, Surveillance and Disaster Capitalism or the Brothers Grimm’s original Märchen of 1812 – can disguise the fact that my film’s principally about young male suicide.

 Write what you know, the saying goes.
 For the second time my husband cautions me not to go there, knowing my obsessive tendencies.
 I protest that it’s a bit rich since I’ve worked on this project on and off for five years and he’s well aware of its premise and themes.
-‘I need to get to the truth,’ I say, ‘to tell the truth.’
+‘I need to face the truth,’ I say, ‘to tell the truth.’
 I also want it to be funny.

 There’s also the suicide of my nephew, Calum Barnes AKA Lumo, aged 21, well-known in the Glasgow rap scene who, in September 2017, booked an Uber to the north bank of the River Clyde and in full public view hurled himself in.
 Due to tidal undercurrents his body went unrecovered for another week or so.